 Strikers 1945 III, also called Strikers 1999, is a dramatic change from the last two games, ditching the World War II feel for a modern war setting.
 Giant robots and super science are still all around, but it doesn’t look as out of place in 1999, giving the game a look similar to Raiden Fighters or Air Gallet more than anything.

-Another major change is that the levels are no longer randomized.
 Like the previous games, there are 8 levels in total and a second loop.
 They’re mostly pretty standard for shooters, including a desert, a battleship level, a sea of clouds, and other normal levels.
 Things get weird in level 6 and 7, where you have fighter jets in space and going at warp speed.
 The last level is a disappointingly standard enemy base.

 None of the planes from the previous games are selectable in the third Strikers game, even though there are some clear shout outs to some of the originals.
 Options return, but each jet has a set number of them that follow it around, simply growing in power and not numbers as you power up.